Viniciuuz/BrasilAPI-python/README.md

 * Python 3
 * Requests

 all you need is the brasilAPI file.
-Clone the repo and your are good to go
+Clone the repo and you're good to go

+## Endpoints
-## Usage
+## Cep
 ### Method 1

 #### Recommended